nagstler/gitmarshal/README.md

 We aim to maintain a welcoming and inclusive environment for collaboration, and all contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/)  code of conduct.

+## 🌟 Show Your Support

+If you find GitMarshal helpful and are using it in your projects, please consider giving it a star ⭐ on GitHub.

+If you want to keep up with the latest updates, please follow the repository.

+Thank you for your support!

 ## License

 GitMarshal is open-source and available under the terms of the [MIT License](https://opensource.org/licenses/MIT) .